Lucky-S incident: Trial

 Eleven people arrested as a result of the operation were convicted of involvement in the drug trade. Şeyhmus Daş, who was also found to have organized drug trafficking with Kısmetim-1 and was imprisoned, escaped from custody on November 8, 1994, as he was brought from the Sinop Fortress Prison to the 1st State Security Court in Istanbul for trial over his involvement in the Lucky-S incident.
 On March 16, 1995, he was sentenced in absentia to 24 years imprisonment in a maximum-security prison.

 It was alleged that the drugs on the ship belonged mostly to the Turkish drug lord Halil İbrahim Havar, son of the arms trafficker.
 He was tried and sentenced to 30 years imprisonment.
 He is serving his sentence in the maximum-security Uşak Prison.

 In popular culture

-In Walley of the Volves, a Turkish television series, Lucky-S was seen carrying drugs and was featured as Şanslı-S.
+In Valley of the Wolves, a Turkish television series, Lucky-S was seen carrying drugs and was featured as Şanslı-S.